 Invest in the Industries of the Future.
 We won’t have better-paying jobs unless America remains a leader in global innovation and business.
 But our country is falling behind in key sectors.
 Our government’s policies and investments must be focused on ensuring U.S. technology powers the global economy of the future.
 At a time of 5G and AI, we need greater support for STEM education and investments in renewable energy, high-tech manufacturing, biotech, and other fast-growing sectors.
 Perhaps nowhere in the country is better suited for this type of high tech growth than New Jersey.

 Helping You Retire with Peace of Mind

-My mother is retiring this year and she has many sleepless nights worrying about how she will cover her bills.
+My mother retired last year and, like many other retirees, she has spent many sleepless nights worrying about how she will cover her bills.
 She, like many others, will depend on Social Security for nearly all of her income.
 She will depend on Medicare for her healthcare.
-Now Paul Ryan is saying “We’re going to have to get back next year at entitlement reform, which is how you tackle the debt and the deficit.”
+Alarmingly, these same programs millions of people rely on are the ones Washington Republicans like have said they want to cut to address the hole they blew in the deficit with their unfair tax bill.
 Americans need more support and security, not Congress uprooting years of careful financial planning at the last minute to help finance a tax cut for millionaires and corporations.

 ➜ Expand Retirement Accounts.
 Nearly half of all private sector employees in America, 55 million workers, don’t have a retirement savings plan through their employers.
 Let’s create more options to make retirement saving possible for these workers as well as people that are self-employed, caregivers, and others that do not currently have access to a 401k or pension program.
 Everyone should have an easy way to save for retirement.